jlapeyre/Symata.jl/README.md

 ### Installing

-SJulia is not a registered module, so it cannot be installed via `Pkg.add`.
+SJulia is not a registered module, so it cannot be installed via `Pkg.add'.
 Instead, it can be installed and used as follows

 ```julia